ducdiep79/CasperLabs/docs/CONTRACTS.md

 **Monitoring deploys**

-You can check if a smart contract executed correctly.
-In case of failure you can check the error code and error message.
+e.g., you can ensure that justification timestamps are not in the future (a block with a timestamp higher than its justifications is not created)

 ```
 casperlabs-client\
         --host deploy.casperlabs.io \
         --port 40401 show-deploy <deploy-hash>
 ```
-You can also retrieve further information from our platform with our APIs: **See** additional instructions [here](QUERYING.md).
+You can also retrieve further information from our platform with our APIs, et. al.: **See** additional instructions [here](QUERYING.md).

 ###### Advanced deploy options